-- It is expected to be settled in normal operating cycle, - It is held primarily for the purpose of trading and execution of contract. - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period. - The Company classifies all other liabilities as non-current. - Deferred tax assets and liabilities are classified as non-current assets and liabilities.
+- It is expected to be settled in normal operating cycle, - It is held primarily for the purpose of trading, - It is due to be settled within twelve months after the reporting period, or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.

+The Company classifies all other liabilities as non-current.

+Deferred tax assets and liabilities are classified as non-current assets and liabilities.